banypakha/ml_zoomcamp/capstone_project/README.md

   >- gateway image : docker build -t {image_name} -f image-gateway.dockerfile .

 After we build those two images, we can use docker-compose to connect those images in one network.
 First we need to create a docker-compose.yaml file to configure what images are we going to connect.

+In docker-compose.yaml, you can change the image name.

 Command for docker-compose :
   >- to launch the program : docker-compose up (make sure the command is executed in the same directory as the docker-compose.yaml file)